kellielu/vlc/README.md

 To run VLC after installation, simply run

     vlc [mode] <source_file>
+    mode:
+        -r: compiles and runs source_file
+        -c: compiles source_file down to CUDA and PTX files  in local directory
+        -s: prints sast(semantically analyzed abstract syntax tree) as a program
+        -a: prints ast(abstract syntax tree) as a program
+        -t: prints tokens read in by scanner

 in the folder where you would like the compiled files to exist.